razoumov/publish/02-task-parallelism.md

 ~~~
 var lock: atomic int;
-const numtasks = 5;
+const numthreads = 5;

 lock.write(0);   // the main task set lock to zero

-coforall id in 1..numtasks {
+coforall id in 1..numthreads {
   writeln('greetings form task ', id, '...
 I am waiting for all tasks to say hello');
   lock.add(1);              // task id says hello and atomically adds 1 to lock
-  lock.waitFor(numtasks);   // then it waits for lock to be equal numtasks (which will happen when all tasks say hello)
+  lock.waitFor(numthreads);   // then it waits for lock to be equal numthreads (which will happen when all tasks say hello)
   writeln('task ', id, ' is done ...');
 }
 ~~~